-\textbf{Proof Sketch.} Fix any wrong index $k\neq I$ and compare the (log) likelihood of the observed samples under the hypotheses $I$ vs.\ $k$.
-Each sample contributes a log-likelihood ratio (LLR) increment whose \emph{expected} value is strictly positive whenever the confidence $C_t$ deviates from the uninformative value $1/K$.
-By the Strong Law of Large Numbers (SLLN), these positive-drift increments accumulate linearly, so the total LLR diverges to $+\infty$.
-Hence the likelihood under the true index dominates every competitor, forcing the normalized posterior $X_I$ to $1$ and all others to $0$.
-A complete formal proof is provided in Appendix~\ref{appendix:ideal_full_proof}
+\textbf{Proof Sketch.} For any wrong index $k \neq I$, the log-likelihood ratio of the samples under hypotheses $I$ vs.\ $k$ has strictly positive expected increment whenever $C_t \neq 1/K$.
+The Strong Law of Large Numbers then drives the cumulative ratio to $+\infty$, forcing $X_I \to 1$ and $X_k \to 0$ a.s.
+Full proof in Appendix~\ref{appendix:ideal_full_proof}.